SirPigari/lucia/env/Docs/config-guide.md

 *   **Type:** `bool`
 *   **Description:** Enables or disables the debugging mode.
 Set to `true` to turn on debugging.
+*   **Note:** Enabling this will slow down the program due to the additional print statements.
+You can turn it on if performance is not a concern.

 ### 3\. `debug_mode`